 The First Year in a Relationship

 The first year, we moved in together into a small one-bedroom apartment outfitted with hand-me-down furniture.
-We learned how to adjust as best as possible to living with another person.
+We learned how to adjust to living with another person as best as possible.
 We lived in a rough neighborhood because that’s what we could afford.
 Police sirens were a familiar sound echoing around our place, day and night.
-Even though we had very little, we were very happy.
+Even though we had very little, we were delighted.

 The Second Year

-We scraped up enough money and bought a three-bedroom house together in a slightly better neighborhood.
-We both worked hard and made the finances work although money was tight.
-Naturally, we didn’t look for help from our families although they would have helped without hesitation.
-We wanted the place to be our own and wanted even more than that.
+We scraped up enough money and bought a three-bedroom house in a slightly better neighborhood.
+Although money was tight, we both worked hard and made the finances work.
+Naturally, we didn’t seek help from our families, although they would have helped without hesitation.
+We wanted the place to be our own and even more.
 So we extended our love and welcomed a boxer dog named Titan to the family.
 He added chaos, character, and laughter to our household.

 The Third Year

 He landed in a horrible motorcycle accident and was life-flighted to the hospital.
-I received a heart-wrenching phone call from the doctor as I was at work.
+I received a heart-wrenching phone call from the doctor at work.
 I stood in disbelief and confusion, unsure what to do.
 My co-workers had to tell me I needed to go to the hospital to be with him.
-I walked into the hospital room and hardly recognized him with the stark white neck brace, both arms in slings and legs as well.
-With tears rolling down my cheeks I softly hugged and kissed him.
+I walked into the hospital room and hardly recognized him with the stark white neck brace, both arms in slings and legs in casts.
+With tears rolling down my cheeks, I softly hugged and kissed him.
 Our love pushed us through the challenging days, nights, and weeks of recovery.
 He recovered but never fully.

 The Fifth Year

-We traveled to Vietnam together where both our families are from.
+We travelled to Vietnam together, where both our families are from.
 He swerved in and out of traffic on the Honda motorcycle with me grasping his waist.
-My eyes were held tightly closed to avoid witnessing any of the craziness of cars, Hondas, bicycles, and pedestrians trying to navigate around each other.
+My eyes were tightly closed to avoid witnessing the craziness of cars, Hondas, bicycles, and pedestrians trying to navigate each other.

 We talked more seriously about getting married and starting a family.
 I was accepted into law school at Seattle University, but after many restless nights decided not to go.
-Honestly, I didn’t know if our relationship could survive the long-distance and I was afraid to leave him.
-I waited so long for him, how could I let him go?
+Honestly, I didn’t know if our relationship could survive the long distance, and I was afraid to leave him.
+I waited so long for him; how could I let him go?
 How could I let myself go?
-My love for him won out over love for myself.
-There’s no doubt that I wonder about how different life would have been if I did become a lawyer.
-There are some things I will never know and that’s okay.
-This is one of life’s important lessons I’ve learned.
+My love for him won out over my love for myself.
+There’s no doubt that I wonder how different life would have been if I had become a lawyer.
+There are some things I will never know, and that’s okay.
+This is one of life’s essential lessons I’ve learned.

 The Sixth Year

 We were engaged.
 It took him a second or two to finally pop the question.
-He had the perfect place picked out but I had other thoughts.
-We enjoyed a nice meal at a restaurant overlooking a beautiful view of the snow-capped canyons.
+He had the perfect place picked out, but I had other thoughts.
+We enjoyed a lovely meal at a restaurant overlooking a beautiful view of the snow-capped canyons.
 As we walked out towards the car, he wanted to check out the gazebo with a view of a waterfall.
 I shivered in my dress in the brisk cold and refused to go.
-I could tell he was disappointed but I just wanted to be warm in the car.
+I could tell he was disappointed, but I just wanted to be warm in the car.
 He said he would carry me.
 I still refused.
-Looking back, I wish I wouldn’t have been so stubborn about something he wanted.
-This was another important lesson.
-Eventually, he gave in and we walked back to the car.
+Looking back, I wish I hadn’t been so stubborn about something he wanted.
+This was another vital lesson.
+Eventually, he gave in, and we walked back to the car.

 The Seventh Year

 We finally got married.
 We sealed our love for each other in a wedding celebration with family and friends.
-He never looked so happy then in the moments after the wedding festivities came to an end.
+He never looked more happy than in the moments after the wedding festivities ended.
 Exhausted, we fell into each other’s arms in our comfortable bed.
-We looked in each other’s eyes, smiled, and whispered I love you.
+We looked into each other’s eyes, smiled, and whispered I love you.
 He gave me his famous triple kiss: one gently on the forehead, the nose, and on the lips before falling asleep.

 The Ninth Year

 He moved to California to pursue a new career in federal law enforcement.
 I stayed in Utah to pursue my MBA.
 We navigated a long-distance marriage as best we could.
-After graduation, I moved with him to a small town near the Mexico border.
+After graduation, I moved with him to a small town near the Mexican border.
 I felt trapped in the sweltering heat, barren desert landscape, and lifeless town.
-We continued conversations about having a family and went back and forth on the topic if we wanted kids.
-Later on, the conversation would change if we really should have kids in this environment.
+We continued conversations about having a family and went back and forth on whether we wanted kids.
+Later, the conversation would change if we really should have kids in this environment.

 The Tenth Year

-We laid miserable in our separate corners of the bed for many sleepless nights.
+We lay miserable in our separate corners of the bed for many sleepless nights.
 Our days were no longer filled with pockets of happiness.
 Instead, they were full of doubts.
 I wondered what type of decisions we had made to end up with a life complicated by a career that served only him.
-So many days I longed to move back to be with family and friends.
-I longed to have a career and honestly a life where I pursued my dreams as well.
+For many days, I longed to move back to be with family and friends.
+I longed to have a career and a life where I also pursued my dreams.
 I longed to be part of a world that didn’t always revolve around him.

 The Eleventh Year

 We divorced.
 Life after divorce never would be the same.
 I slammed the front door shut after a heated argument with him.
-We had always wanted kids – or at least that was the understanding I had.
-I knew I wanted kids with him because our kids would possess character within them that I admired so dearly in him.
-His generosity, determination, strength, compassion, and many other qualities.
+We had always wanted kids – or at least that was my understanding.
+I knew I wanted kids with him because our kids would possess character within them that I admired so dearly in him: his generosity, determination, strength, compassion, and many other qualities.

 He, later on, would change his mind about wanting kids.
 From all the abuse, neglect, and terror he witnessed in his work with law enforcement, he didn’t want to bring children into this kind of world.
 I believed we could raise an incredible family to make a significant impact not only on our lives but on others as well.

 The argument left tears streaming down my face as I jumped in my car and sped off.
 A thousand thoughts ran through my mind on why I continued suffering in this hell.
-I had given up my entire life to be with him.
-I moved away from my family, friends, and career.
+I had given up my entire life to be with him, and moved away from my family, my friends, and my career.
 My everything was him.
 My mind throbbed, grappling with this upside-down fairy tale.

 I rolled down the window for some fresh air, but the air lingered with the smell of rancid sewer water from the crop field.
-I came to a stop sign right in front of rusted railroad tracks up ahead.
+I came to a stop sign right ahead of rusted railroad tracks.
 A strange but comforting thought crossed my mind.
 What would happen if I ran the stop sign?
-Let fate take me in her hands.
-For a split-second, life had no purpose.
+Let fate take me into her hands.
+For a split second, life had no purpose.
 I had no purpose.
-I moved out in the middle of the desert to be with him but I no longer recognized him.
+I moved out in the middle of the desert to be with him, but I no longer recognized him.
 More frightening than that, I no longer recognized myself.

 The Reality of Life After Divorce

-Divorce has left emotional and mental issues of abandonment, resentment, anger, and others that leave me still shaking years after although not as much nowadays.
-I was not prepared to deal with the messy aftermath of facing the next chapter of my life alone.
-I’ve had to do a lot of internal reflection and self-care to work through these deep-rooted issues throughout the years.
-The fact that my parents divorced when I was fifteen didn’t help.
-My dad disappeared into a new life without his children in the picture.
-Another story for another day.
+Divorce has left emotional and mental issues of abandonment, resentment, anger, and others that leave me still shaking years after, although not as much nowadays.
+I was unprepared to deal with the messy aftermath of facing the next chapter of my life alone.
+I’ve had to do a lot of internal reflection and self-care to work through these deep-rooted issues.
+The fact that my parents divorced when I was 15 didn’t help.
+My dad disappeared into a new life without his children in the picture – which is another story for another day.

 Let the Healing Begin

-Life after divorce wasn’t easy at first.
-I sought therapy years after my divorce which I should have done soon after we signed the papers.
+Life after the divorce wasn’t easy at first.
+I only sought therapy years after my divorce, which I should have done soon after we signed the papers.
 Although therapy helped me better understand past issues, the sessions didn’t give me full awareness of ways to move forward.
 So I turned to a spiritual guidance coach to integrate a different approach to unblock my challenges.

-Through these sessions, we uncovered the deep-rooted beliefs and issues that were holding me back.
-Instead of running away from them which I had done for years, I needed to face them head-on.
+These sessions uncovered the deep-rooted beliefs and issues holding me back.
+Instead of running away from them, which I had done for years, I needed to face them head-on.
 I worked through self-doubt, insecurities, and questions to forgive others and truly let go.
-Slowly, I shredded the security blanket that had been weighing me down instead of protecting me.
-I still have emotional triggers but have learned to build resilience to not let these moments affect me for too long.
+Slowly, I shredded the security blanket that was weighing me down instead of protecting me.
+I still have emotional triggers but have learned to build resilience and not to let these moments affect me for too long.
 I no longer allow myself to travel down the emotional spiral that once broke me.